Algorithmic Accountability

 • Training data representativeness assessment

-• Proxy variable identification and mitigation
+• Proxy variable identification and mitigation strategies

-• Te Tiriti outcome equity reporting
+• Te Tiriti outcome equity reporting for governance

 Privacy Act Model Compliance